 Did you know red peppers aren’t any hotter than their green companions?
-And did you know all peppers turn red (or orange or yellow or even purple)?
+And did you know all peppers turn red, even orange or yellow or even purple peppers will eventually turn red?
 I always do some pepper mashes that are green, some that are red and some yellow.
 This year I think I snagged up enough orange peppers to make an orange mash.

 You can tone down the heat of any pepper (include habaneros) by seeding them and cutting out the veins.
-The seeds are the part of the pepper that hold all of the spice.
-The veins (the white pithy part that is attached to the seeds) is only hot because it’s in contact with the seeds.
+The veins (the white pithy part that is attached to the seeds) are the part of the pepper that hold all of the spice.
+The seeds are only hot because it’s in contact with the veins.
 If you remove both of those, you take out most of the heat with them.
 Some heat still remains but it’s not nearly as bad.
 You can adjust the amount of heat by taking away some or all of the seeds and veins.
 One thing to remember when making pepper mash or chili sauce is that the heat does get toned down over time.
 You might want to make it a little hotter than you normally would eat.

 When handling your peppers, wear gloves!
 And maybe a face mask and onion goggles while you’re at it.
 Blending in a food processor can be pretty overwhelming.
 If you forget to put your gloves on, don’t worry, you can still get the hot stuff off your hands.
 Capsicum is not water soluble but it is oil soluble.
 Just like drinking a glass of milk after eating something hot is better than water, washing with oil removes the capsicum better.
 To do this, first wash with soap, then pour about a tbsp or more (don’t be stingy) oil on your hands.
 Coconut oil, olive oil, lard, whatever your have on hand.
 Rub it in well and then rinse off in the warmest water you can stand.
 Works like a charm.